Zawe Ashton: Early life

 Ashton was born in Hackney, London, on 25 July 1984.
 She is the eldest of three children born to a Ugandan mother, Victoria, and an English father, Paul Ashton.
+Her maternal grandfather, Paulo Muwanga, was President and later Prime Minister of Uganda.

-She attended the Anna Scher Theatre School from the age of six and was a member of the National Youth Theatre.
-She gained her degree in acting at the Manchester School of Theatre.
-Her maternal grandfather, Paulo Muwanga, was formerly President and Prime Minister of Uganda.
+She attended the Anna Scher Theatre School from the age of 6, and was a member of the National Youth Theatre.
+She gained her degree in acting at Manchester Metropolitan University.

 Career

 Acting

-Her theatre credits include Harold Pinter's Betrayal at The Harold Pinter Theatre, London and the Bernard B. Jacob's Theatre, Broadway.
+Ashton's theatre credits include Harold Pinter's Betrayal at The Harold Pinter Theatre, London and the Bernard B. Jacob's Theatre, Broadway.
 Rhinoceros, The Arsonists, Gone Too Far!
 (Royal Court), Othello (Globe Theatre), Frontline (Globe Theatre), All The Little Things We Crushed (Almeida), This Wide Night (Soho Theatre), Michael Frayn's comedy Here (The Rose Theatre Kingston), Abi Morgan’s Splendour (Donmar Warehouse), Jean Genet's The Maids (Trafalgar Studios), Salome in Salome (Headlong Theatre / Hampstead Theatre).
 In June 2010 Ashton was awarded 2nd prize at the Ian Charleson Awards for her classical performance in Salome.

 Her film credits include Velvet Buzzsaw, directed by Dan Gilroy for Netflix, Dreams of a Life directed by Carol Morley, for which she was nominated in the Most Promising Newcomer category at the 2012 British Independent Film Awards, St. Trinian's 2: The Legend of Fritton's Gold, Blitz, Nocturnal Animals, directed by Tom Ford, Greta directed by Neil Jordan.

 Her TV credits include Vod in the Channel 4 comedy Fresh Meat, Claire in the six-part BBC One / Netflix series Wanderlust, Journey Blue in Doctor Who, BBC, and Katherine in Not Safe For Work for Channel 4.
 As a child, Ashton appeared in two episodes of The Demon Headmaster.

-In February 2021 it was announced that she would play a villain in The Marvels.
-It is scheduled to be released on 28 July 2023.
+In November of 2023, she played the character Dar-Benn in the Marvel Studios movie The Marvels.

 Awards

-In May 2010, Ashton was named as one of the "55 faces of the future" by Nylon magazine's Young Hollywood Issue.
-In October 2012, she was awarded the "Ultimate Newcomer" trophy by Cosmopolitan magazine at their Women of the Year awards.
-In November 2012 Ashton picked up the Creative Diversity Network Award for Best Breakthrough On-Screen Talent for her role as Vod in the BAFTA-nominated Channel 4 hit Fresh Meat.
-In 2013, Ashton won a Screen Nation Award for Female Performance in a Film 2012/2013, in recognition of her lead role performance in Dreams of a Life.
+In May 2010, Ashton was named one of the "55 Faces of the Future" by Nylon magazine's Young Hollywood Issue.
+In October 2012, she received the Ultimate Newcomer trophy from Cosmopolitan magazine at their Women of the Year awards.
+In November 2012, she won the Creative Diversity Network Award for Best Breakthrough On-Screen Talent for her role as Vod in the BAFTA-nominated Channel 4 hit Fresh Meat.
+In 2013, she won a Screen Nation Award for Female Performance in a Film 2012/2013, in recognition of her lead-role performance in Dreams of a Life.